Alison dos Santos: 2019

+2021

 In April 2021, he broke his own Brazilian record again with a time of 48.15 in Des Moines, USA.
-On 9 May 2021, he broke the South American record that belonged since 2005 to Panama's athlete Bayano Al Kamani (47.84).
+On 9 May 2021, he broke the South American record that belonged since 2005 to Panama's athlete Bayano Kamani (47.84).
 Dos Santos obtained the 47.68 mark in the Mt.Sac stage of the Continental Athletics Tour in California (USA).
 On 28 May 2021, he again broke the South American record with a time of 47.57 in Doha, Qatar, participating in the Diamond League.
 This time placed Alison as third in the world ranking.
 He even topped the list in April.
 The time of 47.57 already placed him as 22nd best runner in the race of all time.
 On 1 July 2021, in the Oslo stage of the Diamond League, he again lowered his own South American record, with a time of 47.38.
 This time placed him, at the moment, as the 15th-best runner in the history of the race.
 He improved this record with 47.34, three days later, winning in Stockholm Diamond League stage.

 At the delayed 2020 Summer Olympics in Tokyo, Alison qualified for the final of the 400 metres hurdles, breaking the South American record with a time of 47.31.
-In the final, he got the bronze medal, breaking the South American record again by a large margin, with a time of 46.72 (he lowered his time by 0.6 seconds).
-Both he, Warholm and Benjamin surprisingly lowered their times: Warholm lowered the world record by almost 0.8 seconds (45.94), and Benjamin beat the Americas' record also by 0.8 seconds (46.17).
-The event was the strongest in 400m hurdles history, with the three Olympic medalists getting the three best times in the history of the event, all beating Kevin Young's old world record (which had lasted almost 30 years and had only fallen a month before the Olympics).
+In the final, he won the bronze medal, breaking the South American record again by a large margin, with a time of 46.72 (he lowered his time by 0.6 seconds).
+Both he, Warholm and Benjamin surprisingly lowered their times: Warholm lowered the world record by almost 0.8 seconds (45.94), and Benjamin broke the Americas' record also by 0.8 seconds (46.17).
+The race was the strongest in 400 m hurdles history, with the three Olympic medalists running the three best times in the history of the event, all beating Kevin Young's old world record (which had lasted almost 30 years and had only fallen a month before the Olympics).
 Alison became the 3rd best in the history of the race at just 21 years old.

+2022

-In April 2022, he made the second best Brazilian mark in history in the 400m, 44.54, an event that is not his specialty and what gave him the index to qualify for the Eugene World Championship (he would be a bronze medalist in the 400m with this mark, in this championship).
-In May 2022 he won a gold medal in the Doha stage of the Diamond League with a time of 47.24, defeating Rai Benjamin.
-In June 2022 he won a gold medal in the Stockholm stage of the Diamond League with a time of 46.80.
+In April 2022, he made the second best Brazilian mark in history in the 400 m, 44.54, an event that is not his specialty, and what gave him the index to qualify for the Eugene World Championship (he would be a bronze medalist in the 400 m with this mark in this championship).
+In May 2022, he won a gold medal in the Doha stage of the Diamond League with a time of 47.24, defeating Rai Benjamin.
+In June 2022, he won a gold medal in the Stockholm stage of the Diamond League with a time of 46.80.